Nerian/Nerian.github.io/work.md

 ## Rate

-I provide my expertise for 90€ / hour.
+I provide my expertise for 70€ / hour.

 ## Contact

 You can reach me at **gonzalo.rodriguez at nerian.es**.

-## Addendum

-I am fully booked right now.
-But feel free to contact to say hi.